John Pym: Forced Loan and Petition of Right

 Pym's diary shows he viewed Parliamentary legislation as a whole, not just issues of interest to himself; combined with an ability to explain them clearly, it led to his appointment to numerous committees.
 Since direct criticism of the king was considered treason, the only way to express opposition was by attacking his advisors, using the process of impeachment.
 Pym argued it was for the Commons to decide guilt or innocence, leaving the Lords only to determine the penalty; this would become significant in his future Parliamentary career.

 Even in an era when it was common, he was notable for his anti-Catholicism, and opposition to alleged Catholic practices in the Church of England.
-One reason for this belief were the close links in the 17th-century between religion and politics, with alterations in one viewed as implying alterations in the other.
-Many contemporaries fought in the Thirty Years War and were concerned at the apparent failure of James to defend his own son-in-law and Protestant Europe as a whole.
+One reason for this was the close links in the 17th-century between religion and politics, with alterations in one viewed as implying alterations in the other.
+Many contemporaries fought in the Thirty Years' War and were concerned at the apparent failure of James to defend Frederick the elector of Palatine, his own son-in-law, and so Protestant Europe as a whole.

-After the dissolution of Parliament in 1621, Pym was arrested, and brought before the Privy Council, but released in August 1622.
+Following the dissolution of Parliament in 1621, Pym was arrested, and brought before the Privy Council, but released in August 1622.
 In 1624, he was elected for Tavistock, a seat controlled by Earl of Bedford, which he retained for the rest of his career.
-He was one of the prime movers behind an attempt to impeach the Duke of Buckingham in 1626, an action that led to Parliament being dissolved.
+In 1626, he led an attempt to impeach the Duke of Buckingham, an action which led to Parliament being dissolved.
 Only Buckingham's assassination in August 1628 prevented a second attempt, while Pym supported the presentation of the Petition of Right to Charles I in 1628.

 Pym, his stepbrother Francis Rous, and John Hampden, also led the Parliamentary attack on Roger Maynwaring and Robert Sibthorpe, two clergymen who published sermons supporting the Caroline precepts of the divine right of kings, and passive obedience.
-Although censured by Parliament for preaching against the established English constitution, Charles pardoned them, and dissolved Parliament, initiating the period of Personal Rule that continued until 1640.
+Though censured by Parliament for preaching against the established English constitution, Charles pardoned them, and dissolved Parliament, initiating the period of Personal Rule that continued until 1640.

 Pym became treasurer of the Providence Island Company in 1630, a role that increasingly consumed his time, and he relinquished his Exchequer position in 1639.
 Participation in the colonial movement was common among Puritan leaders, while company meetings later provided cover for co-ordinating political opposition.
 Many of these became leaders of the Parliamentary opposition in 1642, among them Hampden, Rous, Henry Darley, Lord Saye, William Waller, and Lord Brooke.